-Every day we're placed in situations that require the ability to influence another person or group.
-It could be a business meeting, a political or issues driven campaign, even a personal conversation.
-While many of us think a pile of facts should do the trick, there is an art and science to persuasion.
-This workshop is drawn from the Harvard Kennedy School's popular two week intensive "Persuasion: The Science and Art of Effective Influence."
+Every day, we find ourselves in situations that require the ability to influence another person or group.
+It could be a business meeting, a political or issues-driven campaign, or even a personal conversation.
+While many of us think a list of facts should do the trick, there is an art and science to persuasion.
+This workshop was developed from Harvard Kennedy School's popular two-week intensive course "Persuasion: The Science and Art of Effective Influence."

-- Assess your personal strengths and weaknesses in persuasion
+- Assess your personal strengths and weaknesses in delivering meaningful messaging.

-- Learn how to make a presentation, pitch, or chat more effectively.
+- Practice how to make a presentation, pitch, or chat more effectively.

 Jennifer Hollett is a leader in tech, media and politics.
-She’s worked at Twitter Canada as the head of news and government, and uses media and social media to connect people to politics and community issues.
-As an award winning broadcast journalist, she’s covered stories across the country and around the world with CBC, CTV, and MuchMusic.
+She’s currently the Executive Director at The Walrus.
+She worked at Twitter Canada as the head of news and government and uses media and social media to connect people to politics and community issues.
+As an award-winning broadcast journalist, she’s covered stories nationwide and worldwide with CBC, CTV, and MuchMusic.

-Jennifer has a Master of Public Administration from Harvard University, and served on the boards of directors at Toronto Environmental Alliance and Social Planning Toronto.
-She was also the Digital Director on Olivia Chow's mayoral campaign, and an NDP candidate in the 2015 federal election.
-Jennifer has delivered a TEDxTalk called “How to Hate Politics," about how to remain engaged in an era of political cynicism.
+Jennifer has a Master of Public Administration from Harvard University and served on the boards of directors at Toronto Environmental Alliance and Social Planning Toronto.
+She was also the Digital Director on Olivia Chow's 2014 mayoral campaign and an NDP candidate in the 2015 federal election.
+Jennifer has delivered a TEDxTalk, "How to Hate Politics," about remaining engaged in an era of political cynicism.